Fairy Queen (locomotive)

 The Fairy Queen, also known as the East Indian Railway No. 22, is a steam locomotive which was built in 1855.
 It was restored by Loco Works Perambur, Chennai in 1997, and housed at the Rewari Railway Heritage Museum.

 The train occasionally runs between New Delhi and Alwar.
 In 1998 it was listed in the Guinness Book of Records as the world's oldest steam locomotive in regular service.
 The Fairy Queen runs on the same route as the Palace on Wheels, the tourist train launched in 1982, and was awarded the National Tourism Award in 1999.

-It get its name - EIR 21 Express from its builders Kitson, Thompson & Hewitson of England.
-The train was shipped to the Indian subcontinent and it was used to carry transport passengers from different walks of life and heavy cargo for more than 55 years.
+The locomotive was built by Kitson, Thompson & Hewitson of England and worked on passenger and freight services for more than 55 years.

 Unlike other luxury trains in India, the Fairy Queen has a total of only two coaches and a capacity to carry 50 passengers.